-The Contractor shall pick-up necessary signs, sign posts, hardware, and extensions from the Department and install the signs in the locations indicated on the Plans in accordance with the DelDOT MUTCD or as directed by the Engineer.
+The Contractor shall pick-up necessary signs, sign posts, hardware, and extensions from the Department and install the signs in the locations indicated on the Plans in accordance with the Delaware MUTCD or as directed by the Engineer.
 The Contractor shall be responsible for obtaining all necessary utility clearances before the signs may be installed.
+Signs and plaques shall be mounted no lower than the minimum mounting height specified in the Delaware MUTCD.
+Signs and plaques shall be mounted no higher than one foot above the minimum mounting height specified in the Delaware MUTCD.
+Any excess sign post protruding above the top of the top sign shall be cut off and removed.
 For sign removals, the sign posts shall have all nuts, bolts, and other connectors removed.
 The disturbed ground shall be graded and backfilled accordingly.
-All signing materials removed from the project shall be returned to the DelDOT Sign Shop without any damage to the sign materials.
+The Contractor is responsible for disposal of all signing material removed from the project

-The number of single sign installations or removals will be measured as the actual number of sign posts installed or removed and accepted.
+The number of single sign installations or removals will be measured as the actual number of signs installed or removed and accepted.

 The quantity of single sign post installations or removals will be paid for at the Contract unit price per each.
 Price and payment will constitute full compensation for installing or removing signs and sign materials, pick-up and delivery of sign materials, grading disturbed areas, and for all labor, equipment, tools, and incidentals required to complete the work.
-Signs that are not installed in accordance with the DelDOT MUTCD or signs installed in the incorrect location shall be moved at no additional cost to the Department.
+Signs that are not installed in accordance with the Delaware MUTCD or signs installed in the incorrect location shall be moved at no additional cost to the Department.
+5/28/2013